celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/hello-contract-remote-node.md

 # Hello Contract \(Truffle + Remote Node\)

 This guide walks you through the basics of how to deploy your own smart contracts on Celo networks.
-As Celo is fully EVM compliant, we inherit the rich developer ecosystem and tooling of the Ethereum community.
+As Celo is fully EVM compatible, we inherit the rich developer ecosystem and tooling of the Ethereum community.
 We will be deploying a typical hello world smart contract onto the Alfajores testnet with typical Ethereum tools like Truffle and Ganache.

 ## Setup